 Zone District Setbacks Density and Minimum Lot Size Maximum Height Minimum Street Frontage Maximum Lot Coverage RM: Multiple Residential Zone A. Front Yard.
 The minimum front yard shall be twenty feet.
 B. Side Yard, Corner Lot.
 On corner lots, the side yard which is contiguous to the street shall not be less than ten feet in width, except that a garage or carport having an entrance fronting on the street shall be set back at least twenty feet from the street property line.
 C. Side Yard, Interior.
 The minimum side yard shall be five feet.
 D. Side Yard, Accessory Buildings.
-The side yard of any accessory building shall be the same as that required for the main building.
-E. Rear Yard.
+The side yard of any accessory building shall be the same as that required for the minimum rear yard shall be twenty feet.
+F. Rear Yard.
 The minimum rear yard shall be twenty feet.
-F. Rear Yard, Accessory Buildings.
+F. Rear Yard, Accessory buildings.
+An accessory buildings.
 An accessory building shall be located not less than five feet from the rear property line.
-Densities: 0 - 21.78 units/acre (with public sewer and water or meeting County Health Department Specifications 0 - 29.04 units/acre (within planned unit development) No minimum lot size; Minimum building site area: 2,000 s.f. per unit - public sewer and water or meets County Health Department specifications; 1,500 s.f. - within planned unit development 55 feet 50 feet 40% of the total lot area for single story, 35% for a two story structure, 30% for a three story structure R-1: Single Family Residential Zone A. Front Yard.
+Densities: 0 - 21.78 units/acre (with public sewer and water or meeting County Health Department Specifications 0 - 29.04 units/acre (within planned unit development) No minimum lot size; Minimum building site area: 2,000 s.f. per unit - public sewer and water or meets County Health Department specifications; 1,500 s.f. - within planned unit development 55 feet 50 feet 40% of the tota lot area for single story, 35% for a two story structure, 30% for a three story structure R-1: Single Family Residential Zone A. Front Yard.
 The minimum front yard shall be twenty feet.
 B. Side Yard, Corner Lots.
-On corner lots, the side yard which is contiguous to the 5,000 s.f. - public water/sewer; 20,000 s.f. - public sewer or public water 40,000 s.f. - septic tank/well 30 feet 50 feet 40% of the total lot
+On corner lots, the side yard which is 5,000 s.f. - public water/sewer; 20,000 s.f. - public sewer or public water 40,000 s.f. - septic tank/well 30 feet 50 feet 40% of the tota lot

-T

 street shall not be less

 than ten feet in width,

 except that a garage or

 carport having an

 entrance fronting on

 the street shall be set

 back at least twenty

--

 feet from the street

 property line.

 C. Side Yard, Interior.

 The minimum side

 yard of interior lots

 shall be five feet.

 D. Side Yard,

 Driveway.
 When used

 for access to a parking

 facility, a side yard

 shall be wide enough

 for a ten foot wide

 unobstructed

 driveway.
 The handle

 portion of a panhandle

 lot shall be considered

 as a side yard

 driveway.
 A side yard

 driveway shall be

 paved the entire length

 and width with cement

 or asphaltic concrete.

 E. Side Yard,

 Accessory Buildings.

 The side yard of any

 accessory building

 shall be the same as

 that required-for the

 main building.

+· ·

 F. Rear Yard.
 The

 minimum rear yard

 shall be twenty-five

 feet.

 G. Rear Yard,

 Accessory Buildings.

 An accessory building

 shall be located not

 less than five feet from

 the rear property line.

 A. Front Yard.
 The None

+NULLE

 minimum front yard

 shall be thirty feet.
+40.000

-B. Side Yard, corner 40,000 square feet -
+RE: Rural Residential B. Side Yard, corner 40,000 square feet -

-RE: Rural Residential Lots.
+Estate Zone Lots.
 On corner lots, 8.5 acre minimum 35 feet 60 feet

-Estate Zone 30 1661 UU IEEL

-the side yard which is parcel size
+LSIGIE ZUITE the side yard which is parcel size

 not used as front yard

 shall not be less than

 fifteen feet in width.

+moon foot in whiten.